kubernetes-retired/external-storage/README.md

 $ kubectl get pv
 ```

+Note that deleting or stopping a provisioner won't delete the `PersistentVolume` objects it created.

 If at any point things don't work correctly, check the provisioner's logs using `kubectl logs` and look for events in the PVs and PVCs using `kubectl describe`.

 ### Using as default

 The provisioner can be used as the default storage provider, meaning claims that don't request a `StorageClass` get volumes provisioned for them by the provisioner by default.
 To set as the default a `StorageClass` that specifies the provisioner, turn on the `DefaultStorageClass` admission-plugin and add the `storageclass.beta.kubernetes.io/is-default-class` annotation to the class.
 See http://kubernetes.io/docs/user-guide/persistent-volumes/#class-1 for more information.

+## Running Multiple Provisioners

+### Single StorageClass

+Multiple nfs-provisioner instances can have the same name, i.e. the same value for the `provisioner` argument.
+They will all attempt to provision storage for the same class of claims.
+Only one will successfully create a `PersistentVolume.` The others will fail and eventually move on.

+### Multiple StorageClasses

+Multiple nfs-provisioner with different names can be running at the same time.
+They won't conflict because they'll try to provision storage for their own classes of claims.

+### Scaling

+Given that multiple instances can have the same name, to scale up or down a set of provisioner pods (or pairs of deployments & services), you simply create or delete pods (or deployments & services) with the same provisioner name.